Asahel Thomson

+Early life

+Asahel Thomas was born on April 16, 1790, in Farmington, Connecticut, to Eunice (née Fitch) and Jonathan Thomson.
+He graduated from Yale University in 1810.

+Career

-Thomson, the son of Jonathan and Eunice (Fitch) Thomson, was born in Farmington, Connecticut, April 16, 1790.
-He graduated from Yale College in 1810.
-After his graduation, he taught two years in the Ellsworth Academy, Sharon, Connecticut, and a third year in the East Windsor Academy.
-In the fall of 1813, he became a private tutor in Woodlawn, Virginia, in the family of Lawrence Lewis, Esq.
+Following graduation, Thomas taught for two years at Ellsworth Academy in Sharon, Connecticut.
+He then taught for a third year at East Windsor Academy.
+In 1813, he was a private tutor for Woodlawn, Virginia, for the family of Lawrence Lewis.

-In the spring of 1815 he commenced the study of medicine with Dr. Eli Todd, of Farmington, attending the medical lectures of that and the following winters, at Yale Medical School.
-He then began the practice of medicine in his native town, and continued it until his death.
+In the spring of 1815 he began studying medicine with Dr. Eli Todd, of Farmington.
+He attended the medical lectures of that and the following winters, at Yale Medical School.
+He then began the practice of medicine in Farmington until his death.